Yermak Timofeyevich: Folk songs and poetry

-There are many folk songs and much poetry about Yermak which contribute to our vision of the hero.
+There are many folk songs and much poetry about Yermak.
 By tracing the transformation of folk songs and poetry about Yermak since his death, it is possible to see how his status as a legendary figure has evolved over time.

 Over 150 songs about Yermak's exploits have been collected and spread throughout all of Russia since the 18th century.
 As many as 35 of these songs have been collected in a text by V. Th.
 Miller entitled "Historical Songs of the Russian People of the XVI-XVII Centuries."
 One song describes how "Yermak's men kill the Muscovite ambassador to Persia named as Semen Konstantinovich Karamyshev" while others speak of Yermak's acts of piracy and pillaging with his Cossack brigade.
 Though most folk songs are not entirely consistent with the historical accounts of Yermak's life, there are many similarities and much overlap among the different songs.
 There are often several versions of the same song that share certain details but differ on others.

 I. I. Dmitriyev (1760–1837) wrote the dramatic poem "Yermak" and K. P. Ryleyev (1795–1826) in 1821 wrote a poem entitled "The death of Yermak."